Spain in-depth: practical information

 This might be the most “tourist-y” thing on this list, but Toledo was once the epicenter of metalwork in Europe.
 Toledo produced the best armor and weapons in the world and also some of the finest and most lavish jewelry (in particular Damasquina) in the world.
 If you are interested in either, just make sure to buy artisanal.

-What to buy in Castilla y León
+Best things to buy in Castilla Leon

 Ribera del Duero Wine